 Protect Your Hearing

 We live in a noisy society, and many popular social activities involve noise.
 Sports events, live music, dancing, bars, gyms, outdoor events, or even movie theaters can produce high noise levels.
 Even at home and around the garden there are lots of potential noise hazards such as lawn mowers, leaf blowers, power tools, or even hair dryers.
 Some of these noise sources exceed 100 dB which is considered dangerous, especially if the exposure is prolonged.
-The October issue of Physics Today had an article on sound levels in aerobics and other exercise classes in fitness clubs.
-The authors reported levels as high as 120 decibels!
+The typical sound levels in aerobics and other exercise classes in fitness clubs can reach as high as 120 decibels!

-There are solutions for all these situations, and the better you protect the hearing now, the better your chances are for avoiding expensive hearing aids later!
+There are solutions for all these situations.
+The better you protect your hearing now, the better your chances to avoid expensive hearing aids later!

 Potentially hazardous noise sources come in much smaller and better looking packages as well.
-The ubiquitous iPod carries a hidden danger to your hearing because the included ear buds deliver music directly into your ear canal, and combined with long-term exposure can lead to permanent hearing damage.
+The ubiquitous DAPs with In Ear Monitors (IEMs) carry hidden dangers to your hearing because the IEMs and Ear Buds deliver music directly into your ear canal, and combined with long-term exposure can lead to permanent hearing damage.

-The manufacturer supplied ear buds lack any kind of custom fit, which means they usually require some fiddling to get them into your ears, and if you are like me, they will often pop out anyway.
-This imperfect fit allows in outside noise, so your natural tendency is to raise the volume.
+The manufacturer supplied earbuds usually lack custom fitting options, so they usually require some fiddling to fit properly in your ears, and if you are like me, they will often pop out anyway.
+This imperfect fit will allow outside noise to leak in, so your natural tendency is to raise the volume.

 For those of us with small ears or canals, the typical Bluetooth or hands-free system with our cell phone sits in the box.
 With new laws coming into effect such as the one in Washington State beginning January 2008, cell phone use in the car can only be achieved through a hands-free system.
 The adapter is a custom molded piece your Bluetooth device attaches into.
 Because it is custom molded to the ear you can expect a secure, comfortable fit.
 The custom molding also may assist in better hearing as allows for better direction of the sound down the ear canal and into the ear.
 Material may be either soft or hard and available in a variety of colors.